seanemile/gas-optimization/README.md

 ---

-### Tip: 4.
-Upgrade at least 0.8.4
+## GAS-4: Upgrade at least 0.8.4

-Using newer compiler versions and the optimizer gives gas optimizations and additional safety checks for free!
+-Description: Using newer compiler versions and the optimizer gives gas optimizations and additional safety checks for free!

-The advantages of versions =0.8.\*= over =<0.8.0= are:
+### Advantages of versions =0.8.\*= over =<0.8.0= are:

-- Safemath by default from =0.8.0= (can be more gas efficient than /some/ library based safemath).
+- Safemath by default from =0.8.0= (can be more gas efficient than /some/library based safemath).

 - [[https://blog.soliditylang.org/2021/03/02/saving-gas-with-simple-inliner/][Low level inliner]] from =0.8.2=, leads to cheaper runtime gas.
   Especially relevant when the contract has small functions.
 For example, OpenZeppelin libraries typically have a lot of small helper functions and if they are not inlined, they cost an additional 20 to 40 gas because of 2 extra =jump= instructions and additional stack operations needed for function calls.

-- [[https://blog.soliditylang.org/2021/03/23/solidity-0.8.3-release-announcement/#optimizer-improvements][Optimizer improvements in packed structs]]: Before =0.8.3=, storing
-  packed structs, in some cases used an additional storage read operation.
+- [[https://blog.soliditylang.org/2021/03/23/solidity-0.8.3-release-announcement/#optimizer-improvements][Optimizer improvements in packed structs]]: Before =0.8.3=, storing packed structs, in some cases used an additional storage read operation.
 After [[https://eips.ethereum.org/EIPS/eip-2929][EIP-2929]], if the slot was already cold, this means unnecessary stack operations and extra deploy time costs.
 However, if the slot was already warm, this means additional cost of =100= gas alongside the same unnecessary stack operations and extra deploy time costs.

 - [[https://blog.soliditylang.org/2021/04/21/custom-errors][Custom errors]] from =0.8.4=, leads to cheaper deploy time cost and run time cost.
 Note: the run time cost is only relevant when the revert condition is met.
 In short, replace revert strings by custom errors.

 ---

-### Tip: 5.
-Caching the length in for loops:
+## GAS-5: Caching the length in for loops:

-Example:
+- Example:

 ```solidity
 // SPDX-License-Identifier: UNLICENSED